Is marijuana legal in Montana?

 - Any location where children's health could be affected

-Can I grow my own medical marijuana in Montana?
+Can I grow my own marijuana in Montana?

-Yes, but you cannot have a designated provider and must notify the state department of your grow’s location on the property.
+Medical marijuana patients can also grow their own cannabis, but if that is the case they cannot have a designated provider and must notify the state department of their grow location on the property.
 If planning to cultivate on rental property, the individual must provide a signed and notarized Landlord Permission Form.

 If I decide to grow my own medicinal cannabis, will my name be given to law enforcement?